BC Health Information Exchange Systems

 The ministry publishes conformance standards on this website for software organizations seeking access to the ministry's health information exchange systems.
-These standards include business rules, application enforced rules, privacy and security rules, and change management rules.
-There are detailed technical specifications about the transport mechanism and electronic message services used for transmitting the information as well.
+These standards include business rules, application enforced rules, privacy and security rules, and training development and delivery rules.
+The conformance standards volume set includes detailed technical specifications for the transport mechanism and electronic message services used in transmitting the information as well.

-Please read below for more information on the ministry's available health information exchange services, including the clinical or administrative functions they support.
+The ministry's available health information exchange services, including the clinical or administrative functions they support are as follows:

 The Client Registry is the authoritative registry of healthcare client demographic information in British Columbia.
 This includes the personal health number (PHN), Health Authority source system identifiers (e.g., medical record number), name, date of birth, date of death (if applicable), gender, address, and telephone number.
 An integrated point of service application can link an individual's clinical records (e.g., lab results) based on the patient's PHN and source system identifiers from integrated systems across the province.

 Authorized users with a point of service application integrated with the Client Registry can:

 - search for and capture patient identity information to support care and safe health service delivery;